victorcazalis/victorcazalis.github.io/Talks.md

 I am always happy to present my work and discuss about it.
 Feel free to invite me for a seminar in your lab!

 ### Talks in conference
+ * "New empirical evidence on humans’ effect on assemblage species richness". **Student Conference on Conservation Science New-York**, Online, 6th October 2021

  * "Unravelling ecological thresholds in human impact on species richness". **BES Macro conference**, Online, 7th July 2021

  * "Are protected areas enhancing pro-environmental behaviours?". **Student Conference on Conservation Science**, Cambridge, 26th March 2019